AdobeDocs/experience-manager-65.en/help/forms/developing/assigning-usage-rights.md

 **Retrieve a PDF document**

-You must retrieve a PDF document to apply usage rights.
+Retrieve a PDF document to apply usage rights.
 Rights-enabled PDF documents contain a usage rights dictionary.
 When Adobe Reader opens a document containing such a dictionary, it enables the usage rights specified in the dictionary for that document only.
 If the document does not contain a usage rights dictionary, the Acrobat Reader DC extensions service creates one.
 If it already contains a dictionary, the Acrobat Reader DC extensions service overwrites existing usage rights with the ones you specify.
 The dictionary specifies which usage rights are enabled.
 When a user opens the document in Adobe Reader, only the usage rights specified in the dictionary are permitted.

 **Specify usage rights to apply**